faizilham/msc-thesis/main/ch5_general_function.typ

 A lambda function may also change the values of mutable free variables, as shown in the `invalidateErr` function in the given example.
 We decide to regard any mutation of free variable by a lambda function as a possible error, and thus the example is reported as an error when it should be correct.
 This is because tracking the reference changes and values escapes through the free variables complicates the analysis too much, while in practice free-variable mutating lambda functions are rarely used.

-From the given examples, we can conclude that a function can utilize its parameters (or free variables) or does not affect them.
+From the given examples, we conclude that a function may utilize its parameters (or free variables) or does not affect them.
 In other words, given a parameter's utilization status $u$, a function may change it to $UT$ ("definitely utilized") as a side effect or keep it as $u$.
 The utilization status lattice, however, also consists of the values $NU$ ("definitely not utilized") and $top$ ("maybe utilized or not").
 Changing the utilization to $top$ may happen if we do not have any information about the function, and thus the analysis needs to over-approximate.
 While there are not many examples of functions that need to change the utilization back to $NU$, it is useful to model it for the sake of completion.

 == Utilization effects